aialmohamed/MPA_KR3_Digital_Twin/Software/ROS2_Env/Ros2_Of_Kr3.md

 This setup effectively creates a **digital twin**, enabling advanced functionalities such as synchronized testing, real-time monitoring, predictive maintenance, and more.
 It leverages the strengths of both environments while maintaining the necessary separation to ensure safe and efficient operation.

+> [!IMPORTANT]
+> It seems that using namespaces with the gazebo_ros2_control is bugged according to [this](https://github.com/ros-controls/ros2_control/issues/213).
+> instead of using gazebo classic we are moving to gazebo ignition which works better with namespaces and the controller of it dose not break.

 ## Packages